A Tribute Song: A Modern Warrior, Charles Surveyor sought Peace, Justice and Prosperity

 Even though Vice President Al Gore reportedly backed the cause, return of the land never happened.
 Along the way, Terry McAuliffe denied to reporters he had ever made the promise on President Clinton’s behalf.

 Senator Fred Thompson, who led a lengthy investigation of campaign finance, concluded, with some sympathy for the tribes, “We know what was in the minds of the men from the tribe.
 And that is they thought that they had done themselves some good.”
-The C&A contribution, and other 1996 issues, became fodder for the investigation led by the Tennessee Republican.
+The C&A contribution, and other 1996 issues, became fodder for Thompson’s investigation.
 In Congress steps were taken to put mechanisms in place that have thus far prevented return of the land.

 The U.S. Court of Appeals in Washington, D.C. ruled the Tribes’ claim was time-barred, even though the tribes entered evidence that legal status of the property had been deemed classified for fifty years after having been placed on standby military status in the 1950s.

 The courts have never really ruled on the merits of the Cheyenne & Arapaho claim to the former fort – a claim supported in U.S. Interior Department briefs through several administrations, but opposed by the U.S. Department of Agriculture.
 Thus, the issue of clouded title is still outstanding.
-Tribal efforts over the past decade-plus have continued primarily in the halls of Congress, in some ways less visible than before 2006.
-The battle has continued and tension remains.
-It is centered around title to the land, and the use of the property.
-Development of the mineral rights and other matters also remain sources of disagreement.
+The Two Tribes have slow-played efforts over the past couple of decades.
+Tension remains around title to the land, and the use of the property.
+Development of the mineral rights and other matters remain sources of disagreement.

 Don’t stop Believing